MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

    > [!div class="mx-imgBorder"]
    > ![Contact ID field](media/contact-id-field.png "Contact ID field")

-    For associating an Account form to an Organization, you can select the Customers Insights Customer entity that corresponds to the Organization ID (CompanyId in this case).
+    To assiociate an Account form to an organization, you can select the Customers Insights Customer entity that corresponds to the organization ID (CompanyId in this case).
    > [!div class="mx-imgBorder"]
    > ![Contact ID field](media/customer-card-add-in-b2b.png "Account ID field")

-6. Select **Save configuration** to save the setting.
+6. Select **Save configuration** to save the settings.

 7. Next, you will need to assign the following user roles: